promo

 Abstracts Submission Deadline: June 20th at 23:59 CET

-Abstract Submission form (maybe Google login will be needed)
+Abstract Submission form

-Abstracts should be submitted as Microsoft Word document (*.docx).
 The body of the abstract should contain the following sections:

 • Introduction “Why was this study/research performed?
 What unsolved problem are you addressing?”